Yellowstone Horses at Eagle Ridge Ranch

 Q. Do I need to make reservations in advance?
 How far?

-Q. What is the cancellation policy?:
+Q. What is the cancellation policy?

 Q. How big of a group will we be with?

-We can accommodate many guests per time slot, but we break into smaller groups to make a more personable experience for all.
-We generally take groups of 10-12 (often less).
-If you have more than 12 in your own personal group and you'd like to all ride together, let us know and we will see if we can arrange that.
-Though it's not always possible, we try to group you with other groups like your own (ex. families with small children will be with other families with small children and adults and teen groups with other adult and teen groups).
-Please be aware that the "Afternoon Family Special" at 1:30 is mostly comprised of families with small children.
+• We can accommodate many guests per time slot, but we break into smaller groups to ensure a more personal experience for everyone.
+We generally ride in groups of 10 or fewer.
+If you have more than 12 people in your own group and would like to ride together, let us know and we will see if we can arrange it.
+While it is not always possible, we do our best to group guests with others of similar experience and type (for example, families with young children are typically grouped with other families with young children, and adults/teens with other adult and teen groups).

 Q. Are the horseback rides guided?
 Can we rent horses and go on our own?